Cenay/TRFA-Doco/ActiveCampaign/field-trips.md

 | 95  | Field Trip Final 4        | %FIELD_TRIP_FINAL_4%        | final        |

 # Gravity Forms: Field Trips (id: 15)
+Customer provides details about their upcoming field trip event on this form.
+>CHANGE Log:
+{1/05/2020} Info field changed from 14 (hidden field) to 18 (paragraph field, hidden)
+{1/10/2020} Added: Location dropbox so they can select where to hold the event.

 | ID  | GF Field Name        | Personalization                        | GF Param     |
 |-----|----------------------|----------------------------------------|--------------|